 - A. Total Membership: 9 voting - B. Nine (9) tenured members elected from and by the full-time AAUP faculty for overlapping 2-year terms. - C. Members of the committee shall be from among those who hold the rank of Associate Professor, Professor, Associate Librarian, Librarian, Associate Counselor, Counselor, Coach III, or Coach IV. - D. There shall be at least one member of the committee from each of the four schools (Ancell School of Business, Macricostas School of Arts and Sciences, School of Professional Studies, School of Visual and Performing Arts) and one from the Librarians, Counselors, and Coaches group.
-In the event that no eligible member from one of these five groups is willing to serve, that position on the committee shall be filled only for that term by the person who received the next highest number of votes in the most recent election regardless of his or her school or L/C/C affiliation. - E. No member of the committee shall be considered for promotion while he/she is on the committee. - F. No more than two members from an academic department shall serve on the committee in any given academic year.
+In the event that no eligible member from one of these five groups is willing to serve, that position on the committee shall be filled only for that term by the person who received the next highest number of votes in the most recent election regardless of his or her school or L/C/C affiliation.
+If that scenario is not possible, then the President of the University Senate shall appoint such a person regardless of their school or L/C/C affiliation. - E. No member of the committee shall be considered for promotion while they are on the committee. - F. No more than two members from an academic department shall serve on the committee in any given academic year, except for the event that no eligible member from one of the five groups (see II.D. above) is willing to serve.

 - 1. The first meeting of the committee following election of new members shall be convened by the previous chairperson if that individual shall continue to serve on the committee.
-In his/her absence, the President of the University Senate will designate a committee member to convene the committee. - 2.
+In their absence, the President of the University Senate will designate a committee member to convene the committee. - 2.
 A quorum shall consist of 7 members. - 3.
 Meetings are in executive session. - 4.
 Decisions of the committee shall be made by majority vote of those members present. - 5.
 When a committee member is absent from a meeting which presents a candidate's file for discussion, that member shall not vote in the recommendation on the candidate - 6.
 In the event of a "tie vote" on a candidate, the committee shall discuss that candidate's file at a subsequent meeting and vote again.
 A second "tie

 - vote" result shall represent a negative recommendation since a positive recommendation is based on a majority vote.
 (See also E.1. below) - 7.
 Scheduling committee meetings for the purpose of discussing candidacies shall allow for a final meeting to conduct any necessary reconsiderations of the candidates. - 8.
-Minutes of each meeting shall be considered for acceptance at the following meeting. - 9.
 When the Chair of the Promotion and Tenure Committee communicates in writing to anyone outside the committee regarding committee business, copies of the communication shall be given to all members of the committee.

 - 1. The chairperson for the following year shall be elected by a majority vote at the May meeting of each year, after the election of new members. - 2.
-The position of secretary shall be filled by each member on an alphabetical basis unless otherwise agreed upon by the committee.
+The position of the chair may be shared by two co-chairs if the committee approves by a majority vote.